Oil Rush: Reception

 Since its announcement, the game has garnered much attention from Linux-oriented tech sites and blogs, the most notable of which would be Phoronix and received much praise for its graphics and gameplay even during its beta testing stages.
 Phoronix featured many articles about it for over a year and a half, before releasing their release date announcement and unofficial review of the game, going on to say, "Even if you're not the biggest Linux gamer or a real-time strategy fan, I still would recommend picking up this $20 USD Linux-native title on the basis of supporting Unigine Corp as one of the leading Linux-friendly commercial game studios".

-On the review aggregator website Metacritic, Destructoid's Maurice Tan reviewed the game and gave it a rating of 8.0 out of 10.
+On the review aggregator website Metacritic, Destructoids Maurice Tan reviewed the game and gave it a rating of 8.0 out of 10.
 He noted, "What could have been a messy title merely created to showcase the Unigine Engine has turned out to be a surprisingly polished and deep strategy game.
 Oil Rush isn't just a joy to behold in action, but manages to make an old genre feel fresh while looking the part."
 Later in the review, he said of the game that it was "one of the first strategy surprises of the year" and that the "simple design of hop-skip-jump platform fights hides layers of depths that make it an easy-to-learn, hard-to-master arcade naval warfare experience."

-User reviews of the game on the digital content distribution platform Desura have also been positive, receiving an average rating of 9.5 out of 10, 73% of reviewers having given the game a 10/10 score.
-Reviews ranged from praising the graphics, the performance of the game, particularly on Linux systems, and the mix of the game's strategy and tower defense gameplay.
-On the Ubuntu Software Center, the game currently has 4 out of 5 stars, based on 42 user reviews.